The Best Japanese Sword for under $400 is MONOTEMPERED...

 In summary, which of these is the best Japanese sword for backyard cutting or the dojo?

-• Cold Steel (1055 carbon steel) Swords are made by the same forge as Dynasty and are made in much the same way but heavier and tougher 'sharpened crowbars'
+• Cold Steel (1055 carbon steel) Swords are made by the same forge as Dynasty and are made in much the same way, but heavier and tougher and are often referred to as 'sharpened crowbars that cut like a lightsaber'

-• Hanwei Raptors (5160 spring steel) have great blades and good handling but often issues with the fittings and are often used as a base for DIY customization projects.
+• Hanwei Raptors (5160 spring steel) have great blades and good handling and are probably the best overall.

-• Ronin Katana (1060 carbon steel) are balanced best between blade and fittings with buffalo horn, silk ito, etc.
+• Ronin Katana (1060 carbon steel) are balanced best between blade and fittings with buffalo horn, silk ito, etc but we do not recommend buying at full price or direct from their website due to poor business practices.

 And the end of the day, it boils down to personal preference, and hopefully after reading all the reviews you will have an idea of what best suits your own style and preferences to get the best Japanese sword you can.